 [LUM#19] Forever wood

-From the domestication of fire in prehistoric times to the pellet stoves now flourishing in our living rooms, wood remains an essential source of energy.
-An energy with a bright future, thanks in particular to research aimed at optimizing its use to better preserve resources and the environment.
+From the domestication of fire in prehistoric times to the pellet stoves that are now commonplace in our living rooms, wood remains an essential source of energy.
+It is an energy source with a promising future, thanks in particular to research aimed at optimizing its use in order to better preserve the resource and the environment.

 Best option

-Optimizing these processes is just one of the avenues being explored by the two researchers and their colleagues in the BioWooEB laboratory.
-Some wood-energy processes, such as wood pyrolysis, release a wide variety of gaseous molecules, not only carbon dioxide, but also carbon monoxide, fine particles and other volatile compounds, such as acetic acid for example," explains Kevin Candelier.
-We're analyzing the composition of these fumes produced under different conditions to gain a better understanding of them and seek to add value to them."
+Optimizing these processes is precisely one of the areas being developed by the two researchers and their colleagues at the BioWooEB laboratory. " Certain wood-energy processes, such as wood pyrolysis, release a wide variety of gaseous molecules, not only carbon dioxide, but also carbon monoxide, fine particles, and other volatile compounds, such as acetic acid, for example," explains Kevin Candelier.
+"We analyze the composition of these fumes produced under different conditions to better understand them and seek to make use of them."

-Because a fraction of the chemical compounds emitted can be highly polluting for the environment and toxic for human health. " Our research is aimed at reducing pollution linked to the use of wood energy, in particular by cleaning up the fumes from the charcoal production process," explains François Pinta.
+This is because some of the chemical compounds emitted can be highly polluting for the environment and toxic to human health. " Our research aims to reduce pollution linked to the use of wood energy, in particular by targeting the depollution of fumes from the charcoal production process, " explains François Pinta.

 A healthy gas